MailTape/MailTape-v1/_posts/2021-11-21-Lael-Neale.md

 # MailTape's selection

 ## Lael Neale - xx
 ImaCrea: **"**Picking a single track from Lael Neale's album *Acquainted with Night* wasn't an easy task.
 They all are so soft and delicate while building a unique landscape in their very own way.
 I like how this track invites us to let it go and be fully present.
 "What will I do?
 What will I be?.... pam pala bam.."
-Why asking when you're here and now.**"**
+Why asking when you're here and now?**"**

 ## xx
 ImaCrea: **"**xx**"**